I’ve just re-read Tom Peter’s classic article The Brand Called You.

 Dan Gilbert’s TED talk, “The Psychology of Your Future Self” (See it here) discusses how we underestimate the power of time.
 (He calls this “the end of history illusion”) Life and work are never static.
 As a contributor, you are not either.
 That’s what we forget to acknowledge.
 That we are ever-changing — even if that shift isn’t obvious.

-Case in point, when working toward my degree, I was very much enamored with quantifying aspects of my field.
-Fascinated with the notion that a correlation coefficient could describe how an instrument could predict future performance — motivation theory was the last thing on my mind.
-I gravitated toward techniques that allowed me to differentiate between groups of people statistically.
+Case in point, when working toward my degree, I was very much enamored with quantification.
+Fascinated with the notion, that a correlation coefficient could describe how an instrument could predict future performance — motivation theory was the last thing on my mind.
+I gravitated toward topics that allowed me to differentiate between groups of people statistically.

 Fast forward. and I’ve found myself thinking more and more, about organizational culture and how this motivates us.
 Validation of selection instruments doesn’t seem all that appealing.
 Yet, the idea of shifting energy within organizations certainly does.